RoyalSalm0n/RoyalSalm0n/README.md

-- 👋 Hi, I’m @RoyalSalm0n
+- 👋 Hi, I’m Evan Salmon
-- 👀 I’m interested in automation, coding and web devlopment
+- 👀 I’m interested in cybersecurity, coding, and web development.
-- 🌱 I’m currently learning the fundemtals of coding in python,and web devlopment
+- 🌱 I’m currently learning the fundamentals of coding in python, and java
 - 💞️ I’m looking to collaborate on nothing yet
 - 📫 How to reach me